Stars in the Sky

 "Stars in the Sky" is a song by American musician Kid Cudi.
-Created for the film Sonic the Hedgehog 2 (2022), it was released as a single in promotion of both the film and its soundtrack on March 25, 2022, through Republic Records.The song was written by Cudi himself alongside Lil Nas X and its producers, Splititupbenji, Take a Daytrip, and Dot da Genius.
+Created for the film Sonic the Hedgehog 2 (2022), it was released as a single in promotion of both the film and its soundtrack on March 25, 2022, through Republic Records.The song was written by Cudi himself alongside Lil Nas X and producers Splititupbenji, Take a Daytrip, & Dot da Genius.
 The accompanying music video released on YouTube on the same day of the song's release and also received overall positive reviews.

 Background and release

 Kid Cudi released a teaser for "Stars in the Sky" on his Twitter account on March 24.
 In addition to his announcement for the single, he also stated the intention to do a film screen with some of his followers.

 "Stars in the Sky" was released by Republic Records at midnight on March 25, 2022; the song was available for pre-save on music streaming services the day prior.
 The song was written by Kid Cudi, Lil Nas X, Dot da Genius, and Take a Daytrip, with the latter two also behind the production with Splititupbenji.
 Chris Gehringer was behind the mastering of the song; audio mixing was done by Patrizio Pigliapoco and Ignacio Partales with Tyler Lindsay and Brad Lauchert as assistance mixers.
 The song was recorded by William J. Sullivan and Drew Sliger.
 It is three minutes and five seconds long.
 "Stars in the Sky" was created for the 2022 film Sonic the Hedgehog 2 and was also included in the film's soundtrack, playing during both the opening and ending credits.
 The cover art used for the song included references to the 1992 video game Sonic the Hedgehog 2.

 On April 9, 2022, Cudi performed a medley of "Stars in the Sky" and "Pursuit of Happiness" at the Kids' Choice Awards for the first time.